 The use of GPS trackers can also help track company vehicles and equipment.
 An advantage of vehicle tracking is assigning technicians who’re closest to a job.
 This eliminates job delays and reduces the 50% of service hours lost due to travel time.
 Vehicle tracking can also provide further data analysis of mobile workers, including driver behaviour data, vehicle idle times, and fuel optimisation reports.

 2. Improve Scheduling and Dispatch

 Efficient mobile workforce management starts with scheduling and dispatching tasks.
 This helps to make sure you’re assigning the right workers to the right job by knowing an engineer’s skill set, experience, and real-time location.
 Workforce planning and scheduling can be automated with a digital field service system.
 This helps to:

 - Provide visibility of all workforce in the field

 - Allow for flexibility when scheduling and dispatching workers

-Using Mobile Apps to Manage Your Workforce
+Using a Mobile App to Manage Your Mobile Workforce

 - Real-time inventory management